 Robson Square has long served as Vancouver's de facto town square: it's home to Vancouver's only outdoor ice rink (for free ice skating mid-November - February) and is ground-zero for almost every holiday and festival.
 It's also the site of the best free, all-ages New Year's Eve event in Vancouver: New Year's Eve at Robson Square includes free ice skating, live music, roaming performers, free noisemakers for the kids, and two early countdowns at 7pm and 9pm for revelers who need to be in bed before midnight.

 One of Vancouver's Top 5 Holiday Attractions, Bright Nights in Stanley Park is one of the best all-ages New Year's Eve events in Vancouver for younger kids.
 At Bright Nights, the forest around the famous Stanley Park Miniature Train is transformed into a winter wonderland with incredible light and holiday displays; kids get to ride the train, watch animated displays, enjoy holiday music, and nosh on hot cocoa and fresh popcorn.

 One of Vancouver's closest snow sports resorts, Mount Seymour is also home to one of the top all-ages New Year's Eve events in Vancouver.
 Family First Night at Mount Seymour includes an open Snowplay area, tubing and tobogganing, holiday music, hot apple cider and s'mores, fireworks, and an early countdown at 9pm.

-Whistler's annual First Night has changed from previous years to include both free and ticketed events.
+Whistler's New Year's celebration has changed from previous years to include both free and ticketed events.
 The New Year's Eve celebrations are still alcohol-free and open to all ages.
 Free events include the "legendary" Fire and Ice Show and a midnight fireworks display.
 Ticketed events include family entertainment, music, arts, crafts, food, dancing and ice skating at Whistler Olympic Plaza.